rlee-aviatrix/chargepoint/README.md

 ### Migrate Spoke And Transit Gateways

-#### Prevalidation
+#### Pre-Migration Verification

+Capture the current configuration to ensure that settings remain unchanged after migration.

+##### Spoke Routes

 - From the Aviatrix Controller UI, go to Multi-Cloud Transit > List and switch to Spoke.
 - Select the spoke gateway and click on Details/Diag.
 - Go to VPC Route Table Details and click on the refresh icon.
-- For each route table, filter the Gateway field for `aviatrix`
+- For each route table:
+  - Filter the Gateway field for `aviatrix`.
-- Note the number of routes in each route table.
-This number is expected to be the same after migration.
+  - Record the number of routes.
+This count should remain the same after migration.

+##### VGW Settings

+- From the AWS Management Console, find all route tables for the transit VPC.
+- For each route table:
+  - Check for static routes pointing to VGW.
+  - Check for the route propagation setting for the VGW (whether Yes or No).
+  - Record the settings.
+They should remain the same after the migration.

 #### Detach Spokes From Transit On Old Controller